 Statistics back up the success of a no-down-payment loan.
 In 25 of the past 28 quarters, VA loans have registered the lowest foreclosure rate of all types of loans, according to information from the Mortgage Bankers Association.

-Rules also limit how much buyers with VA loans are required to pay in closing costs.
+Rules also limit how much VA loan closing costs buyers are required to pay.

 VA borrowers who have faced foreclosure in the past don't have to wait as long to apply for a new mortgage.
 Sometimes lenders do not require a waiting period after a short sale, and borrowers typically only need to be two years away from a foreclosure or bankruptcy to qualify.